-Upon choosing the appropriate values we must click the Initialize Particles Button.
+Upon choosing the appropriate values we must click the Initialize Softbody Button.
 When the Simulation is Initialized successfully a message will appear in the Console Log.
+If we need to change the values again we need to press the Reinitialize Softbody Button.